dvbsknd/FCC-personal-library/README.md

 1. Make tests add/remove dummy data to the database
 1. Document the deployment process
 1. Set-up deployments to an actual production environment
+1. Possibly try to build a mockable function class for tests by using [Object.setPrototypeOf](https://stackoverflow.com/questions/10341127/can-javascript-constructor-return-function-and-keep-inheritance)